-Outdoor Chattanooga wants to help you fulfill your new year’s resolution to get outside and be more active in 2019 with their Cumberland Trail Hiking Series.
+Outdoor Chattanooga wants to help people fulfill their New Year’s resolutions to get outside and be more active in 2020 with their Cumberland Trail Hiking Series.

-Outdoor Chattanooga’s experienced guides will lead participants on short, section hikes (4 to 7 miles each) along the Cumberland Trail to explore unique geological formations, discover seasonal flora and fauna, trek over creeks and across suspended bridges to the tops of ridges with waterfalls and scenic overlooks.
-Outdoor Chattanooga has carefully selected the one-way hikes to be mostly downhill and will provide a shuttle to participants pre or post-hike to maximize the experience and unique miles covered.
+Outdoor Chattanooga’s experienced guides will lead participants on short, section hikes (4 to 6 miles each) along the Cumberland Trail to explore unique geological formations, discover seasonal flora and fauna, trek over creeks and across suspended bridges to the tops of ridges with waterfalls and scenic overlooks.
+Outdoor Chattanooga has carefully selected the hikes to be mostly downhill and will provide a shuttle to maximize the experience and distance covered.

 The Cumberland Trail (CT) is a scenic footpath along the eastern edge of the Cumberland Plateau that begins in Chattanooga’s backyard on Signal Mountain.
 Building and maintaining the CT is a grassroots effort driven by volunteers with the Cumberland Trail Conference (CTC).
-The trail is still under construction, but with 210 of the projected 300 miles completed, there’s plenty of trail to explore.
-Outdoor Chattanooga aims to connect participants with this scenic trail and encourage stewardship of Chattanooga’s local trails for continued access by offering 9 different short-section hikes throughout the year.
+The trail is still under construction, but with 210 of the projected 300 miles completed, there are plenty of trails to explore.
+Outdoor Chattanooga aims to connect participants with this scenic trail and encourage stewardship of Chattanooga’s local trails for continued access by offering nine different short-section hikes throughout the year.